Padm0069/Padm0069/README.md

 <h1 align="center">Hi 👋, I'm Padm Keshav</h1>
-<h3 align="center">I am currently pursuing Computer Science from VIT Vellore seeking and learning various fields of tech, a regular challenger on codechef coding challenges and a full stack web developer(MERN) and ReactJS developer.
-Currently exploring fields like blockchain.
+<h3 align="center">Currently an SDE1 at UKG with 1.5 YOE, having worked mostly on Java frameworks and Devops CI/CD code and pipelines, a 2024 graduate from VIT Vellore, currently exploring fields like blockchain.
 At the end of it all an avid sports follower :)</h3>
 <img  align="right"  alt="Coding"  width="400"  src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif">